 CONCLUSIONS: During a two-week period, front-line health workers and people in Hubei Province became less anxious about the COVID-19 epidemic, but sleep quality did not improve.
 Despite public awareness, levels of anxiety exist that affect the quality of life during epidemics, including periods of population quarantine.
 Therefore, health education should be combined with psychological counseling for vulnerable individuals.

-Keywords: Comparative Study, Coronavirus, Mental Health, Stress, Psychological, COVID-19, Adolescent, Adult, Anxiety, Betacoronavirus, COVID-19, Coronavirus Infections, Disease Outbreaks, Emotions, Middle Aged, Pandemics, Pneumonia, Viral, SARS-CoV-2, Sleep, young adult
+Keywords: Comparative Study, Coronavirus, Mental Health, Stress, Psychological, COVID-19, Adolescent, Anxiety, Betacoronavirus, COVID-19, Coronavirus Infections, Disease Outbreaks, Emotions, Middle Aged, Pandemics, Pneumonia, Viral, SARS-CoV-2, Sleep, young adult

 Most Viewed Current Articles

 05 Jan 2021 : Review articleA Southeast Asian Perspective on the COVID-19 Pandemic: Hemoglobin E (HbE)-Trait Confers Resistance Against...

 05 May 2022 : Laboratory ResearchCalcitriol Inhibits Proliferation and Potentially Induces Apoptosis in B16-F10 Cells

 07 Jul 2022 : Laboratory ResearchCytotoxicity, Apoptosis, Migration Inhibition, and Autophagy-Induced by Crude Ricin from Ricinus communis S...

 09 Jun 2021 : Laboratory ResearchVitamin D Inhibits Lipopolysaccharide (LPS)-Induced Inflammation in A549 Cells by Downregulating Inflammato...

 Med Sci Monit Basic Res 2021; 27:e931481